A stye is the blockage of an oil gland in your eyelid.

 Eyelid cleaning: Make up a solution of baby shampoo (1 part baby shampoo and 10 parts water).
 Dip a clean cotton bud in the solution and clean away any crusts present on the eyelashes and rub along the eyelids.
 Use a clean cotton bud for each eyelid.
 Repeat this process twice a day.

 If you follow these steps, most styes will heal.

 - Avoid bursting the stye yourself at home.

 - You can use lubricating eye drops from the pharmacy to provide comfort for your eyes, but this will not treat the problem.

 - While your eyes are irritated and inflamed, avoid using eye make-up (eg, eye shadow and eyeliner) and other cosmetics around your eye.

 - Also, avoid using contact lenses until the condition is under control.

 When to seek medical help

-See your doctor if you have followed the steps for treatment below and:
+See your optometrist or doctor if you have followed the steps for treatment and: